statengeneraal/laws-markdown/verdrag/agreement/on/the/international/carriage/of/perishable/foodstuffs/and/on/etc/BWBV0004371/README.md

 ####Checking the insulating capacity of equipment in service

-For the purpose of checking the insulating capacity of each piece of equipment in service as prescribed in appendix 1, paragraphs l (b) and 1 (c), to this annex, the competent authorities may: Apply the methods described in paragraphs 2.1.1 to 2.3.2 of this appendix; or Appoint experts to assess the fitness of the equipment for retention in one or other of the categories of insulated equipment.
+For the purpose of checking the insulating capacity of each piece of equipment in service as prescribed in appendix 1, paragraphs 1 (b) and 1 (c), to this annex, the competent authorities may: Apply the methods described in paragraphs 2.1.1 to 2.3.2 of this appendix; or Appoint experts to assess the fitness of the equipment for retention in one or other of the categories of insulated equipment.
 These experts shall take the following particulars into account and shall base their conclusions on information as indicated below.

 5.1 General examination of the equipment This examination shall take the form of an inspection of the equipment to determine the following: